What is medullary cystic kidney disease?

 - salt cravings (due to excess sodium loss from the increased urination)

 As the disease progresses, kidney failure (also known as end-stage renal disease) may result.
 Symptoms of kidney failure can include the following:

 - changes in skin color (yellow or brown)

 - loss of feeling in the hands or feet

 - changes in mental state (confusion or altered alertness)

 If you have symptoms of MCKD, your doctor may order a number of different tests to confirm your diagnosis.
 Blood and urine tests will be the most important for identifying MCKD.
-These tests will include the following:

 A complete blood count looks at your overall numbers of red blood cells, white blood cells, and platelets.
 This test looks for anemia and signs of infection.

 Blood urea nitrogen (BUN) testing looks for the amount of urea, a breakdown product of protein, which is elevated when kidneys aren’t functioning properly.

 A 24-hour urine collection will confirm excessive urination, document the volume and the loss of electrolytes, and measure the creatinine clearance.
 The creatinine clearance will reveal whether the kidneys are functioning properly.